 - If it doesn’t run smoothly, try it again and again, until you beat your own time record.
 The faster, the better!

 These are all activities I have tried with my students in the classroom and we enjoyed them immensely.
-If you also need some fun learning activities, read the fun number recognition activities.
+If you need more ideas of indoor games that will not break the bank then check out these 45 Cheap Indoor Activities for Kids.

 We believe that children need to be helped to learn through play, and you, dear parents, can do that!
 Children learn best when adults model.